nasa/cumulus/packages/sled/README.md

             "entrypoint": "my-module.my_handler"
           }
         }
-   Where the `entrypoint` specifies the task's handler class, identical to how it would be provided to AWS Lambda.
+   Where the `entrypoint` specifies the task's handler function, identical to how it would be provided to AWS Lambda.
 If not defined, the sled will assume that `index.handler` should be used (the Lambda default).
 3. Create a zip file of the task, as you ordinarily would for AWS Lambda
 4. Run `npm run build` in this directory.
 A minimal set of code will be produced in the `dist` directory.